M-arcus/cloudron-docs/knowledgebase/docs/apps.md

 ## FTP access

-Certain apps like Wordpress, LAMP, Surfer support access to their data via SFTP.
+Certain apps like WordPress, LAMP, Surfer support access to their data via SFTP.
 Files can be viewed and uploaded using any SFTP client.
 The FTP connection information is displayed in the information dialog (click the `i` button in the app grid).